Shine-79/My-Portfolio/README.md

 The home page has an image that is greyscale when you hover over it.

 Code was taken and then modified from W3Schools and MDN.

+Contribution and assistance from Karen McCarthy, Roger O'Donnel, and Alen Krga